 - Grades: PreK–K, 1–2

-Use poetry to teach young children blends and digraphs.
-These activities from Scholastic Professional Books’ 40 Wonderful Blend and Digraph Poems show you how.
+Try one of these activities from Scholastic Professional Books’ 40 Wonderful Blend and Digraph Poems.

 Sharing and studying blend and digraph poems is easy as 1, 2, 3.
 Here are the basic steps to follow for any poem: